All Episodes

 They went behind that judge's back and they gagged Microsoft.

-Microsoft filed a motion uh opposing this, and the moment Microsoft put it on paper and sent it to the Southern District, uh, the Southern District backed down.
+And the moment Microsoft put it on paper and sent it to the Southern District, the Southern District backed down.

-This is ten days ago.
+This was 10 days ago.

 We found out about this.

-This is like CIA level stuff they were doing to a journalism organization in the United States of America.
+This is like CIA-level stuff they were doing to a journalism organization in the United States of America.

-They weren't even on the warrants, they raided my home with.
+They weren't even on the warrants they raided my home with.

 So this is a scandal.